Meningococcal C only conjugate vaccine:

 Schedule and administration

-NeisVac-C is recommended and funded for children aged under 2 years:
+NeisVac-C is recommended and funded for infants aged under 9 months in the following groups:

-- One dose for a close contacts of meningococcal disease case
+- Close contacts of a meningococcal disease case of any group

 Storage and preparation